AChepurnoi/raft-kotlin/README.md

 ## 🔨 Raft Implementation

-Exposes `RaftNode` class for clients to create a cluster node, actions to mutate state of the cluster and method to fetch current state.
+Exposes `RaftNode` class for clients to create a cluster node, actions to mutate the state of the cluster and method to fetch the current state.

 Components: